mpjovanovich/course-notes/content/SDEV120/metric_system.md

 Since computers use base 2, we also have binary prefixes for describing numbers of bytes.

 Note the uppercase "B" for bytes and lowercase "b" for bits.

+~.focusContent.lookout

+The binary prefixes were established by the International Electrotechnical Commission (IEC) in 1999.
+Not everyone uses them, but they provide more clarity when discussing computer memory sizes.

+**Example:**

+If exact memory sizes are important for your context...

+- **Prefer:** 1 KiB = 1,024 bytes
+- **Avoid:** 1 KB = 1,000 bytes

+~/

 | Name | Symbol | Power of 2     | Bytes                              |
 | ---- | ------ | -------------- | ---------------------------------- |